• Skip to content

 Unfortunately, our experience with their service after the sale spoke volumes to us about the product integrity of this builder.

-If we would have known the service integrity would have changed so drastically after the sale we would have been a little more diligent at ensuring the language in the contract supported resolution of issues once we closed on the house.
+If we had known the service integrity would have changed so drastically after the sale, we would have been a little more diligent at ensuring the language in the contract supported the resolution of issues once we closed on the house.

 “Trust is like the air we breathe — when it’s present, nobody really notices.
 When it’s absent, everyone notices.” — Warren Buffett

-Organizations that operate with integrity do so intentionally and make it part of its everyday practices so that it becomes part of the culture.
+Organizations that operate with integrity do so intentionally and make it part of their everyday practices so that it becomes part of the culture.

 In what ways does your organization demonstrate integrity and ethics?